farleyoli/JavaExperiment/README.md

 Kikagaku Penki:
 - supports the creation of geometrical figures such as lines, rectangles and Koch snowflakes.
 - supports multi-layered editing.
-- allows user to save his/her in a file and load the saved work at a later time.
+- allows user to save his/her work in a file and load it at a later time.

 ## Installation
 To install Kikagaku Penki, first clone this repository: